zx80/flask-simple-auth/docs/TUTORIAL.md

 request parameters.
 This is usually done once to get some *token* (bearer, cookie…) which will be used to access other routes.
+Initialization requirements are the same as for *basic* authentication.
-To enable parameter authentication as well as basic authentication, update `acme.conf`:
+To enable parameter authentication as well as *basic* authentication, simply update the `FSA_AUTH` configuration directive in `acme.conf`:

 ```python
 # update "acme.conf"